jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (b) where the breach is not of a continuing nature, prevent the landlord from exercising any remedy in the event of a subsequent breach by the tenant;—

 ### 134A Method of payment
-Any amount that is, by virtue of any provision of this Act or of any order of the Tribunal, to be paid to the chief executive shall be paid by such method as may be prescribed by regulations made under section 140.
+Any amount that is, by virtue of any provision of this Act or of any order of the Tribunal, to be paid to the chief executive must be paid using a payment method approved by the chief executive.

 ### 135 Recovery of money paid by mistake
 (1) Subject to subsection (2), where one party to a tenancy agreement pays any amount to the other party under a mistake of law or fact relating to the agreement, that party may, upon application to the Tribunal, recover that amount from the other party.